sveltejs/eslint-plugin-svelte/docs/rules/no-export-load-in-svelte-module-in-kit-pages.md

 ## :wrench: Options

 Nothing.
-But if use are using not default routes folder, please set configuration according to the [user guide](../user-guide.md#settings-svelte-kit).
+But if you are not using the default routes folder, please set configuration according to the [user guide](../user-guide.md#settings-svelte-kit).

 ## :books: Further Reading